heathhenley/RhodyCarCounter/README.md

 Using react, react-bootstrap, and react-leaftlet to create a map of the cameras and the counts and show a table of all the available cameras.
 Uses recharts to plot the latests data.

+## How to run locally

+I just added a docker-compose file to run the backend and the frontend locally.
+You can run it with: `docker compose up` and it will spin up the API server on http://localhost:5001, a postgres database on port 5432, and the frontend on http://localhost:3000/RhodyCarCounter.
+It also copies the cameras from the the camera table in the "production" database.

+The last thing to do is to point the front end to the API running on your local machine at http://localhost:5001/api.
+It should be simple to set up, but I haven't set it up yet.
+So right now even if you run the frontend locally,, it will still pull data from the production API.

+If you only want to run the frontend:

+- clone repo
+- navigate to the frontend/traffic_count directory
+- run npm install - to install the dependencies
+- run npm start - the start the dev server on localhost

+Running the backend will require a little more work, I'll post here when I've documented it properly in more detail.
+I would like to set up docker / docker-compose to spin up everything needed to run locally and pull in some example data, but I haven't got to it yet 😃

+In general the idea is:
+- set the environment variables that are in this template: https://github.com/heathhenley/RhodyCarCounter/blob/main/backend/env-template.bat (you don't actually need the AWS ones unless you want to stick the images in an AWS bucket) --> the backend needs a database, I'm running postgres on railway.app, you could install locally or even use sqlite.
+The DB_CONNECT_STR for sqlite should be something like "file:./db.sqlite" which is simpler than postgres.
+- clone the repo and navigate to backend/api to run the api: (you need python 3.10 or higher)
+- create a venv to install the api dependencies python -m venv api_env and activate it (run Scripts/activate)
+- install the api dependencies with python -m pip install -r requirements-api.txt
+- run the api with uvicorn api:app --reload it uses FastAPI, and their docs are awesome (https://fastapi.tiangolo.com/)

+If you want to run the worker, I would create a separate virtual environment:
+- create a venv to install the api dependencies python -m venv worker_env and activate it (run Scripts/activate)
+- install the worker dependencies with python -m pip install -r requirements-worker.txt
+- run the worker with python worker/traffic.py